 Who do I call if I have pain after the procedure?

-Most teeth will be comfortable within a few days of the root canal appointment.
+Most teeth will be comfortable within a few days of the root canal treatment.
 If pain or swelling develops after the procedure, our office should be contacted immediately.
-All patients who have been treated in our office will be given contact information to reach their doctor (during or after scheduled business hours) in case a post-treatment emergency develops.
+All patients who have been treated in our office will be given contact information to reach the doctor (during or after scheduled business hours) in case a post-treatment emergency develops.

 Will my medical insurance cover this treatment?